OscarFMdev/reactCalculator/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Math Magicians
+# React Calculator

-"Math magicians" is a website for all fans of mathematics.
+"React Calculators" is a website for all fans of mathematics.
 It is a Single Page App (SPA) that allows users to:

 Make simple calculations.
 Read a random math-related quote.